cysouw/diathesis/text/c09_adverbials.md

 c.
 Ich habe meine Hose müde gekauft.
 :::

 Pure adverbs only allow for the modification of the predicate (or the complete event, for that matter).
 A pure adverb like *gestern* 'yesterday' cannot be a depictive, i.e. it cannot ascribe any characteristic to an argument (but see [@lllllast] for some possibilities).
 For example, the adverb *gestern* in [@next a] can only modify to the verb *kaufen*, not the subject *Ich* nor the object *Hose*.
-In contrast, adverbially-used participles like *gebügelt* 'ironed' [@next b] can only be a depictive, i.e. they never modify the main verb, but only specify the subject or the object (see [@sec:participles-secondary-predicates]).
+In contrast, adverbially used participles like *gebügelt* 'ironed' [@next b] can only be a depictive, i.e. they never modify the main verb, but only specify the subject or the object (see [@sec:participles-secondary-predicates]).

 ::: ex
 a.
 Ich habe meine Hose gestern gekauft.